-Leaves water feeling naturally clean and crisp; leaves skin feeling soft and refreshed; hair silky.
+Leaves water feeling naturally clean and crisp, leaves skin feeling soft and refreshed, hair silky.

 Requires no reverse osmosis.
 Provides clean filtered drinking water from every faucet, bath and shower in the house.

-No cartridge filter change maintenance Requires no reverse osmosis.
+No cartridge, filter change or maintenance

 System cleans itself automatically once per week; uses approximately as much water as a wash load of clothes.